 Although Ohio does not have its own FMLA law, other state policies may support employees needing time off for medical or family reasons.

-- Pregnancy Leave: Under Ohio’s Civil Rights Act, employers with four or more employees must provide reasonable accommodations for pregnancy or childbirth-related conditions.
+Pregnancy Leave: Under Ohio’s Civil Rights Act and the Americans with Disabilities Act, employers with four or more employees must provide reasonable accommodations for pregnancy or childbirth-related conditions.
 This may include leave, but it’s not the same as maternity leave.

-- Disability Benefits: Some employers offer long-term or short-term disability plans that complement FMLA leave.
+Disability Benefits: Some employers offer long-term or short-term disability plans that complement FMLA leave and group health benefits.

 It’s important to specify the type of leave an employee will take before they’re given time off.
 If an employee intends to use different leave types back to back, employers should clarify how time off is allocated.

 Under federal FMLA, Ohio employees taking qualified leave are entitled to reinstatement to the same or an equivalent position upon returning.
-They are also entitled to health insurance benefits during their leave.
+They are also entitled to health insurance benefits and group health benefits during their leave.

 Employers in Ohio must ensure compliance with federal FMLA standards while remaining attentive to state-specific regulations that may affect leave policies.